rhussar/MacroFlow/docs/README.md

-# MacroFlow AI - Documentation
+# MacroFlow - Documentation

 ## Overview

-MacroFlow AI is an intelligent Office Add-in that generates VBA macros for Excel using artificial intelligence.
+MacroFlow is an intelligent Office Add-in that generates VBA macros for Excel using artificial intelligence.
 The application features a dual-architecture system with specialized AI agents for different tasks.

 ## Architecture